elgohr/Github-Release-Action/README.md

         GITHUB_TOKEN: ${{ secrets.RELEASE_TOKEN }}
       with:
         args: MyReleaseMessage
 ```

 Please note, that you can't use `${{ secrets.GITHUB_TOKEN }}` as it isn't allowed to publish releases.

 ## Argument

-The message which should appear in the release
+The message which should appear in the release.
+May not contain spaces.